Jnagasuresh/devops_infra_project/Volumes.md

 ```

-* to debug inside the pod use below command
+* To debug inside the pod use below command
 ```
 kubectl exec -it <pod_name> /bin/bash